HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Verification cases

-We compare the results from HYMOR with Chemical-RTVE against the solutions obtained using the Shock and Detonation Toolbox (SD Toolbox)~\citep{edl_sdtoolbox_2023} for a one-dimensional normal shock wave.
-The SD Toolbox uses the same thermochemical model through Cantera to obtain the solution, so no discrepancies associated with the thermochemical modeling are expected.
+We compare the results from HYMOR with Chemical-RTVE against the solutions obtained using the Shock and Detonation Toolbox (SD Toolbox)~\citep{edl_sdtoolbox_2023} for a one-dimensional normal shockwave.
+Because the SD Toolbox evaluates the same thermochemical model through Cantera, this comparison constitutes a verification of implementation correctness rather than a validation of the chemical model itself: the reference and HYMOR share identical thermochemical formulations, so no discrepancies associated with the modeling are expected and any deviation would be attributable solely to the implementation.
+Independent toolkits such as the Combustion Toolbox of \citet{cuadra2025combustion} could instead be used to assess the agreement between alternative chemical models, a distinct exercise that probes the modeling rather than its implementation and lies outside the present verification scope.
 Figure~\ref{fig:comparisonSDtoolbox} confirms that good agreement with the reference solution is indeed achieved.